Space clearing for businesses

 If staff are present, brief them on what’s going to happen, and even invite them to participate.
 Some will join in out of curiosity, others will not, their choice, of course.

-First step: gather your space clearing tools.
-These include:
+First step: gather your space clearing tools

 - Incense for clearing: it can be something like sage (not my favorite), copal (one of the best), sandalwood, nag champa (another favorite).
 Some people are sensitive to fragrances or smoke; if that’s the case, there are clearing sprays out there that are unscented that also work.
 You can also create your own clearing spray by soaking a quartz crystal in water for a few hours, and using that water.
 Experiment.